Skip to content

 Do note that this re-calculates the embeddings and reduces them to 2D.

-The advised and prefered pipeline for using this function is as follows:
+The advised and preferred pipeline for using this function is as follows:

 ```python